urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 dplyr::glimpse(KameleonData)
 ```
 ### What is CSV and why do we use it?
-CSV, or Comma-Separate Values, is a simple and adaptable data format used widley in the coding community.
+CSV, or Comma-Separate Values, are a simple and adaptable data format used widley in the coding community.
 Is allows data to be stored in a tabular format and is compatible with many data tools while still being easy to read by humans.
 Therefore, when possible, it is best to save and read data into R as a .csv file.
-This can be done by simply saving an excel file, or .xlsx file to .csv.
-Depending on how your data is formated, R may read your data in a less useful way and may require some extra cleaning.
+This can be done by simply saving an excel file, or .xlsx file as a .csv.
+Depending on how your data is formated, R may read your data in a less legible way and may require some extra cleaning to *tidy* the data.
 More on this at the end of the tutorial!

 ### Note!

-Let's look at the column names.
-They start with a capital letter and some are separated by a space.
 R does not like spaces in file or column names and will likley cause strange formatting later.
-Lets upate these names to a more readable format.
+Some of our column names start with a capital letter and others are separated by a space.
+Lets upate these names to a more R-friendly format.

 Frist let's review some common naming conventions: